openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzopen(path: string, mode: string): Promise&lt;void&gt;

-Opens the gzip (.gz) file in the specified path for reading and decompressing, or compressing and writing.
+Opens the gzip file in the specified path for reading and decompressing, or compressing and writing.
+This API uses a promise to return the result.

 **Atomic service API**: This API can be used in atomic services since API version 12.